 The park is open year-round for hikers, mountain bikers, backpackers, equestrians, car campers, picnickers, photographers, and people who simply like to visit parks.

 Mt.
 Madonna County Park

 on Highway 152)

 Mt.
-Madonna County Park is one of the most majestic of Santa Clara County's regional park and recreation areas.
-The park overlooks the Santa Clara Valley to the east and Monterey Bay to the west.
+Madonna County Park is one of the most majestic of Santa Clara County's regional parks and recreation areas.
+The park's 3,688-acres overlook the Santa Clara Valley to the east and Monterey Bay to the west.
 As the slopes of Mt.
 Madonna descend toward the valley, the landscape changes from redwood forest to oak woodland, dense chaparral and grassy meadows.

 Tent camping, RV parking, and yurts are available for overnight guests.